Bira/octopus-carnival/projects/df-characters.md

 - [Broken Jar, Catfolk Martial Artist][5]
 - [Ser Alexa of the Flame, Human Mystic Knight][6]

+## The Silver Ravens

+For my [solo playthrough of Hell's Rebels using the Dungeon Fantasy rules][7].
+You can also find links and explanations to them from that project's page.

+The character sheets here depict how the characters are at the start of the campaign.
+I might add updated versions as the opportunity presents itself.

+- [Jade Irinka][8]: The Sixth Raven.

 [1]: {{ "/projects/pathfinder-iconics/" | relative_url }}